 Parksville Qualicum Beach has recorded sightings of all five species of Pacific Salmon.
 The most populous are Chum, Coho, and Chinook, with Sockeye and Pink Salmon spotted less frequently.
 Head to Little Qualicum and Big Qualicum Fish Hatcheries in the fall to observe the spawning season and even see fish at eye-level in a dedicated viewing area.
 The Englishman River and Little Qualicum River systems are a perfect environment for the early spring spawning of the Pacific Herring, while salmon spawn in the lower stream areas in late fall.

-Tour companies in nearby Campbell River, Tofino, and Ucluelet offer whale watching experiences where you can head out for a day on the open water and observe Humpback Whales, Pacific White-Sided Dolphins, and porpoises in their natural habitat.
+Tour companies in both in Parksville and nearby Campbell River, Tofino, and Ucluelet offer whale watching experiences where you can head out for a day on the open water and observe Humpback Whales, Pacific White-Sided Dolphins, and porpoises in their natural habitat.
 Watch as these majestic marine mammals breach, hunt, and play.
 If you visit between March and October, you may even spot Killer Whales!